moveit/moveit2_tutorials/doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

 Getting Started
 ---------------
 If you haven't already done so, make sure you've completed the steps in :doc:`Getting Started </doc/tutorials/getting_started/getting_started>`.
+As of Sep 26, 2022, ensure you have enabled Cyclone DDS as described there.

 Step 1: Launch the Demo and Configure the Plugin
 ------------------------------------------------